logimic/shape/README.md

 **Component Instance** is an object of a component created by the component constructor.
 Number of created Component Instances depends on an application configuration.
 E.g. file logging component can have three instances, one for critical errors, second for debug level and third for a specific component.

+**Instance Properties** is an object of properties created form component configuration.

 **Provided Interface** is running Component Instance implementing the Interface published to be used.

 **Required Interface** is published placeholder for  required Interface.
 If a Component Instance wants to use an Interface it publish the placeholder.